Dieter F. Uchtdorf

-Dieter Friedrich Uchtdorf (born 6 November 1940) is a German aviator, airline executive and religious leader.
-He is a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-Called as an apostle in 2004, he served as Second Counselor to Thomas S. Monson in the church's First Presidency from 2008 until Monson's death on 2 January 2018.
-Currently, Uchtdorf is the fourth most senior apostle in the ranks of the church.
+Dieter Friedrich Uchtdorf (born 6 November 1940) is a German religious leader who is currently the acting president of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Prior to his calling to full-time church service, he worked as an aviator and airline executive.
+Called as an apostle in 2004, he served as Second Counselor to Thomas S. Monson in the First Presidency from 2008 until Monson's death on 2 January 2018.
+Currently, Uchtdorf is the third most senior apostle in the ranks of the church.

 Early life and education

-Uchtdorf was born to German parents Karl Albert Uchtdorf and Hildegard Else Opelt in Moravská Ostrava (Mährisch-Ostrau), which at the time was in the Nazi-occupied Protectorate of Bohemia and Moravia (now Ostrava, Czech Republic).
-His father was a customs officer, who was conscripted into the German Army toward the end of World War II and sent to the western front.
+Uchtdorf was born to Sudeten German parents Karl Albert Uchtdorf and Hildegard Else Opelt in Moravská Ostrava (Mährisch-Ostrau), which at the time was in the Nazi-occupied Protectorate of Bohemia and Moravia (now Ostrava, Czech Republic).
+His father was a customs officer, who was conscripted into the German Army toward the end of World War II and sent to the Western Front.
 When a young child, Uchtdorf traveled with his mother and three siblings through areas being bombed in a move to Zwickau in eastern Germany.
 He later said of this period: "We were refugees with an uncertain future...
 I played in bombed-out houses and grew up with the ever-present consequences of a lost war and the awareness that my own country had inflicted terrible pain on many nations during the horrific World War II."
 As a result of his grandmother's encounter with a member of the LDS Church in a soup line, Uchtdorf's family joined the LDS Church when he was still young.

 When Uchtdorf was about eleven, his father's political beliefs, incongruent with Soviet rule, earned him the label of "dissenter", thus putting their lives in danger.
-They fled East Germany and resettled in U.S.-occupied West Germany.
+They fled from East Germany and resettled in West Germany.
 His sisters accomplished this by jumping from a moving train that happened to pass through West Germany, while Dieter and his mother climbed a mountain to avoid GDR guard checkpoints.

-Uchtdorf started studying mechanical engineering at age 18 but later continued in business administration in Cologne and graduated from Institut pour l'Etude des Methodes de Direction de l'Entreprise (today the International Institute for Management Development) in Lausanne, with an MBA.
+Uchtdorf started studying mechanical engineering at age 18 but later continued in business administration in Cologne and graduated from Institut pour l'Etude des Methodes de Direction de l'Entreprise (today the IMD Business School) in Lausanne, with an MBA.
 He received an honorary doctorate in international leadership from Brigham Young University during the April 2009 graduation ceremony.